 3. Limiting Traffic Types: Firewalls can restrict network traffic based on specific protocols, further enhancing overall security.

-Common Techniques to Detect and Prevent Scanning
+Common Techniques to Detect and Prevent Port Scanning Activities

 Organizations can implement various techniques to detect and prevent scanning activities: